Professional wrestling match types: TLC match

 A tables, ladders and chairs match, often abbreviated as TLC match, is an extension of a ladder match with chairs and tables also being present as legal weapons.
 This match was introduced because each of the three teams specialized in one of these weapons: Edge and Christian were known for their frequent use of steel folding chairs and the tandem "con-chair-to" move; the Dudley Boyz were known for their pioneering, hard-hitting use of slamming their opponents through wooden event tables; and the Hardy Boyz were known for their high-flying acrobatics off of twin-step ladders.
 There had been a similar type of match at WrestleMania 2000 called the Triangle Ladder match which also involved tables and chairs.
 But the first ever official TLC match took place between Edge and Christian, The Dudley Boyz and The Hardy Boyz at the WWF event SummerSlam 2000; and another at Wrestlemania X-Seven.

 Due to the destructive, dangerous, violent, frenetic and physically demanding nature of these matches, every subsequent TLC match after the third one held a month after X-Seven was toned down to reduce the physical demands and risks this type of match poses.
 From 2009 to 2020, WWE has held a pay-per-view in December named TLC: Tables, Ladders & Chairs, which features this stipulation in its main event.
 The match has two variations: one is competed as a ladder match, which the person/people must retrieve an object suspended above the ring, and the other is a traditional style match won by pinfall or submission.
 In WWE, Edge has competed in the most TLC matches (7) including the first three, and has often used this match to gain an advantage in a storyline, with some referring to it as his specialty match.

-This match has also been run and contested under hardcore match rules where a wrestler can win via pinfall or submission, and tables, ladders and chairs are heavily featured as weapons.
-Two examples were the “WeeLC” match in 2014 and the Tables, Ladders and Scares (a renamed TLC match) between Tony D’Angelo and Oba Femi in 2024.
+This match has also been contested as hardcore match where a wrestler can win via pinfall or submission, and tables, ladders and chairs are heavily featured as weapons.
+Two examples were the "WeeLC" match in 2014 and the Tables, Ladders and Scares (a renamed TLC match) between Tony D’Angelo and Oba Femi in 2024.